hellpig/collatz/README.md

 In general, a 2^k sieve considers starting numbers of the form
 A 2^k + B
 where B < 2^k, and only certain B need to be run.
 The 2^k sieve also has the advantage of pre-calculating the first k steps of the remaining starting numbers.
-For each B, calculate its value after k steps, fk(B), while counting the number of steps that are increases, (c), then A 2^k + B after k steps is
+For each B, calculate its value after k steps, fk(B), while counting the number of steps that are increases, c, then A 2^k + B after k steps is
 A 3^c + fk(B)
 This speeds things up if you run a bunch of A values using this same fk(B) and c.